 Broadway In Chicago offers a public tour of our theatres every Saturday at 11 am.
-Each tour visits two of our three theatres: the Oriental Theatre, the Cadillac Palace and the CIBC Theatre.
+Each tour visits two of our three theatres: the Nederlander Theatre, the Cadillac Palace and the CIBC Theatre.
 The tour showcases the glittering vintage décor inspired by the foremost theatre designers of our time, who created through their designs in the French Renaissance styling.
 You will also learn about the cutting edge technology that makes each theatre the home to today’s most complex theatrical productions and the recent restorations that brought beauty and elegance back to these century-old theatres.

 Click here to buy now!